-Furthermore, pricing of CBD oil can be quite confusing for the consumer.
+Furthermore, the pricing of CBD oil can be quite confusing for the consumer.
 Here are some factors to consider when pricing out CBD oil:

 When considering the cost of CBD oil, you will most often get what you pay for, so be sure you’re comparing apples to apples to shop value rather than simply choosing based on price alone.
 Likewise, it makes sense to invest in your own health and longevity.
 How much money have you already spent on other methods or products that did not work?
 CNBC.com reports that more than half a million Americans spend around $50,000 annually on medicine.
 It is estimated that more than 2.9 billion retail trips are made each year to purchase over the counter products.